-The Reporting And Analysis addon allows you to analyze your results using a variety of charts and allows you to filter and export the data as well.
+The Reporting And Analysis addon allows you to analyze your results using a variety of charts, Graphs and allows you to filter and export the data as well.

 Once you have purchased the addon, you will have access to download the addon.
 To install, simply upload the addon as a normal WordPress plugin.
 To do so, go to the Plugins page and click Add New.
 Then, click Upload.
 From there, upload the zip file that you downloaded when downloading the addon.
 Once the addon has uploaded, you should now have the plugin QSM – Reporting And Analysis listed in your list of plugins.
 Activate that plugin.
 Once activated, the plugin will add a new tab on the Addon Settings page labeled Reporting And Analysis.

 To begin using this addon, go to the new tab on the Addon Settings page and enter the license key from your account.